-Prior to beginning classes, Sullivan students participate in an orientation program designed to acclimate them to college and specifically to Sullivan University.
+Prior to beginning classes, Sullivan students are encouraged to participate in an orientation program designed to acclimate them to college and specifically to Sullivan University.
 Orientation is held prior to the start of each quarter, and introduces the student to University policy as well as to staff and faculty.